isa-adl/AI_drug_discovery/README.md

 Folders 'aidd' and 'aistartups' contain the Scrapy Python code.

-Folder 'data' contains the two csv files.
+'aidd' and 'aistartups' are the csv files used.

 'decriptive_analytics_of_ai_dd_trends.ipynb' contains exploration and visualizations of the datasets.